 Teams put a lot of effort into winning the Daytona 500 pole.
-But does that have any impact on winning the race?
+But does winning the pole give you any advantage in winning the race?

 Where Do Daytona 500 Pole Winners Finish?

-The graph below shows the finishing positions of all Daytona 500 pole winners from 1970-2020.
+The graph below shows the finishing positions of all Daytona 500 pole winners from 1972-2021.
+Red means the driver didn’t finish the race.

 One problem is that the pole is determined by the fastest single-car qualifying runs and Daytona races are determined by drafting.
 Winning the pole may mean you have a fast car, but fast isn’t everything at Daytona.

 In the early days, the most likely reason a polesitter didn’t finish well was that he didn’t finish the race.
-If he survived all 500 laps, then sitting on the pole gave him a much better chance of winning, or at least finishing in the top five or ten.
+If a polewinner survived all 500 laps, he had a good chance of winning, or at least finishing in the top ten.

-But we don’t see as much of that in later years.
 Both the number of accidents and the numbers of cars involved in accidents has gone up over the years.
-So you’re much more likely to be involved in a wreck these days.
+A driver is much more likely to be involved in a wreck these days compare to the 70s and 80s.